CHTC/Articles/2023-04-17-CHTC-Philosophy.md

     HTCondor Core Developer Greg Thain spoke to UW faculty and researchers about research computing and the missions and goals of the Center for High Throughput Computing (CHTC).

 card_src: "https://raw.githubusercontent.com/CHTC/Articles/main/images/chtc-philosophy-banner.png"
-card_alt: Photo credits: Greg Thain’s CHTC Philosophy of High Throughput Computing slideshow.
+card_alt: Image from Greg Thain’s CHTC Philosophy of High Throughput Computing slideshow.

 banner_src: "https://raw.githubusercontent.com/CHTC/Articles/main/images/chtc-philosophy-banner.png"
-banner_alt: Photo credits: Greg Thain’s CHTC Philosophy of High Throughput Computing slideshow.
+banner_alt: Image from Greg Thain’s CHTC Philosophy of High Throughput Computing slideshow.
 ---
   ***HTCondor Core Developer Greg Thain spoke to UW faculty and researchers about research computing and the missions and goals of the Center for High Throughput Computing (CHTC).***